 2. isnowood Men’s Three-Pack Performance Compression Shorts

-Sure, the brand name is a little weird, but these well-reviewed shorts are moisture-wicking and provide elasticity as well as compression.
+Sure, the brand name is a little weird, but these shorts are moisture-wicking and provide elasticity as well as compression.
 They reduce chafing and are suitable for a wide variety of athletic activities.
 They’re 88% polyester and 12% spandex and feature an ultra-durable construction that resists tearing.

 3. adidas Men’s Sport Performance Climalite Boxer Brief